 The healthcare industry is currently experiencing a lot of volatility.
 The impacts of Covid-19 have both increased demand for research and development around treatments, as well as lowered the demand for other services.

-Healthcare stocks have been a mixed bag in 2021, with some riding high on the ‘Covid effect’ while other healthcare stocks in general have declined.
+Healthcare stocks hada mixed bag in 2021, with some riding high on the ‘Covid effect’ while other healthcare stocks in general have declined.
 This could, however, experience a rapid turnaround post-pandemic.

-Before you take a position on a healthcare stock, it’s important to do your research and look at how they’ve performed throughout 2020 and 2021 so far.
+Before you take a position on a healthcare stock, it’s important to do your research and look at how they have performed in recent times.
 Some of the stocks on our list have outperformed the market, while others have suffered due to the pandemic and general bear market.

 Depending on your goals – whether you’re interested in long- or short-term market movements – you’ll need to look at lasting sustainability of the company’s share price.
 If it’s overvalued, you might consider taking a short position on it, in anticipation of a stock market correction.
 And if it’s undervalued, you might want to go long to benefit from long-term growth.